mjcepeda/SQLToStreams/README.md

 }
 ```
 # Limitations
-The list of operations to be implemented is as follows:
+The list of operations not supported:
 * Rename
 * Natural join
 * Left outer join